shijistar/enum-plus/README.md

 ### Why do I need this library?
 TypeScript already has the built-in enum

-TypeScript's built-in enum type (`enum`) only implements the basic functionality of [Enumeration](https://en.wikipedia.org/wiki/Enumerated_type), which is to prevent magic numbers and conditional branching.
+TypeScript's built-in enum only provides the basic functionality of [Enumeration](https://en.wikipedia.org/wiki/Enumerated_type): eliminating magic numbers, and regulating control flow.
 However, as a front-end engineer, the needs for enumerations are not merely these.
 We also need:

-TypeScript's built-in enum only provides the basic functionality of [Enumeration](https://en.wikipedia.org/wiki/Enumerated_type): preventing magic numbers and regulating control flow.
-However, as a front-end engineer, the needs for enumerations are not merely these.
-We also need:

 1. _Eliminate magic numbers_
-2. _Used in the if or switch statements for conditional branching_
+2. _Used in the `if` or `switch` statements for conditional branching_
 3. **Add display names to enums, and should support internationalization**
 4. **Add custom metadata fields, such as color, icon, and description, etc.**
 5. **Enums can be generated into various form controls such as dropdowns, menus, tabs, etc.**